chaudron/ovs_perf/README.md

 ### Register Red Hat Enterprise Linux
-As with the T-Rex system we first need to register the system:
+As with the TRex system we first need to register the system:

 ```
 # subscription-manager register